lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Use of RSASSA-PSS [RFC8017] requires extra parameters to be specified.

-The RSASSA-PSS-params ASN.1 type defined in [RFC8017] is not used in Composite ML-DSA encodings, however its fields are referred to below to provide a mapping between the use of RSASSA-PSS in Composite ML-DSA and [RFC8017]
+The RSASSA-PSS-params ASN.1 type defined in [RFC8017] is not used in Composite ML-DSA encodings since the parameter values are fixed by this specification.
+However, below refer to the named fields of the RSASSA-PSS-params ASN.1 type in order to provide a mapping between the use of RSASSA-PSS in Composite ML-DSA and [RFC8017]

 When RSA-PSS is used at the 2048-bit or 3072-bit security level, RSASSA-PSS SHALL be instantiated with the following parameters: